uic-library/Python_Intro/_episodes/09Functions.md

 ~~~

 ## WHAT ARE ARGUMENTS?

-We can pass data to our functions, so that it can use it for computations.You specify the value of an argument when you call the function.
+We can pass data to our functions, so that it can use it for computations.This data being passed is called an argument.
+You specify the value of an argument when you call the function.

 ~~~
 def my_function(fname):